 We've all had that moment as readers when we stumble across a sentence in a novel or essay that sings to us from the page.
 There are sentences we want to wrap our tongues around, that we speak aloud just to revel in their aural qualities.
 For each installment of this series, Henriette Lazaridis chooses a single sentence from a work of literature and shows us why it is music to our ears.

-January 27, 2016 | Henriette Lazaridis
+July 27, 2016 | Henriette Lazaridis

 It might seem like tempting fate to run a memorial series while we’re only halfway through the year, but Grub staffers are not known for their superstitions (we’re known for our underwater basket-weaving).
 With the loss of so many cultural luminaries in the first half of 2016, writers in the Grub community and beyond needed time and distance to process what those collective losses meant to them

 July 26, 2016 | Jonathan Escoffery